Continuing Education Activity

 As the respiratory tract is constantly exposed to the environment, it is not sterile.
 Moreover, prolonged use of antibiotics for prophylaxis and treatment of other infections, along with frequent hospital exposure, use of corticosteroids, and low CD4 counts increase the frequency of airway colonization by various pathogens in immunocompromised patients.
 This is thought to be responsible for altering the microbiota of the respiratory tract.
 This colonization and alteration of the respiratory tract microbiome can lead to dysbiosis and further impairment of immune surveillance, resulting in a state which is supportive of the growth of pathogens in the lower airway.
 As the individual’s immunity decreases, latent pulmonary infections such as tuberculosis turn into active infections as well.

 For the pathogen to cause pneumonia, it must reach the alveolar space and have a large enough inoculum, or overwhelm the host’s already impaired immune system.
 Uncontrolled multiplication by the pathogen in the alveolar spaces triggers the macrophages to bring about an inflammatory response.
 Cytokines released due to the inflammatory response are responsible for the clinical manifestation of pneumonia.
 For example, interleukin-1 (IL-1) and tumor necrosis factor (TNF) are responsible for fever while interleukin-8 (IL-8) and colony-stimulating factors cause chemotaxis and neutrophil maturation culminating in leukocytosis.
 This inflammatory response also results in leakage of the alveolar-capillary membranes, which leads to decreased lung compliance and shortness of breath.
 In the case of viral pneumonia, the target cells are pneumocytes.
-This results in alveolar damage, which initiates a cell-mediated inflammatory response.
-Alveolar capillary membrane leakage, edema, and microhemorrhage ensue.
+This results in alveolar damage, which initiates a cell-mediated inflammatory response leading to alveolar capillary membrane leakage, edema, and microhemorrhage.

 History and Physical